marko-knoebl/slides/sections/react/20-state/22-immutable-state-en.md

 ## Immutable state

-**Immutability**: important concept in functional programing and with React / Redux
+**Immutability**: important concept in functional programing and with React

 Data is not modified directly - instead, new data is derived from existing data (and may replace the existing data)